Have you forgotten to protect the tenancy deposit?

 Under the Tenant Fees Act 2019, there is a strict limit (in England) on the amount of deposit you can take – you can find out all about this and use our handy calculation on the FAQ here.

-If you have taken more than the allowed deposit, you will not be able to serve your section 21 notice until you have refunded the excess.
+If you have taken more than the allowed deposit, you should refund the excess as it will be a prohibited payment.

 Alternative schemes